Jaehoon9201/PyTorch-1D-ACGAN-Data-Augmentation/README.md

 (above code is on line 32 of **ACGAN_classifier_1d.py**)

-## Data Augmentation Results with plotting
+## Data Augmentation Results with Plotting

 You can check the results in **image** folder.